-Remuneration with Triodos Bank Aims to be gender neutral.
+Remuneration within Triodos Bank aims to be gender neutral.
 Our view is that remuneration enables co-workers to earn a decent living and contribute to the organisation and society at large.
-Remuneration practices within the financial sector needs to be within scope of what is expected in financial sector, but at same time maintain a relatively low ratio between the lower and higher level of salaries paid.
+Remuneration practices within the Bank needs to be within scope of what is expected in the financial sector, but at the same time maintain a relatively low ratio between the lower and higher level of salaries paid.
 Variable remuneration components are modest and discretionary and are not an incentive to favour the co-workers or the bank's own interest to the detriment of Triodos Bank's customers.
 This contributes to a strong sense of co-workers being jointly responsibly for realising the mission of Triodos Bank.